Container shipping Antwerp to Karleby

-- The idea of FCL is that you book a single container exclusively for your cargo transportation only.
+- The idea of FCL is that one single container is booked exclusively for the transportation of cargo.

 - Perfect for bulk, expensive and fragile goods.

-- LCL Means that means that your cargo is transported in a partial container.
+- LCL Means that means that you reserve space in a partial container.

 Alternative container types

-- Hard-Top Containers: with a hard steel roof that can be used or removed.
+- Hard-Top Containers: equipped with a removable steel roof.

 - Insulated Containers: for shipping of products that need to be maintained at specific temperatures.